Why AC/DC’s Transitional ‘Powerage’ LP has Grown in Stature

-Australian rockers AC/DC were teetering on the brink of worldwide stardom when they released Powerage on May 25, 1978, and though the album didn’t quite get them there, it marked an important period of transition for the band and remains a favorite of many fans who feel it is an underrated classic.
+Australian rockers AC/DC were teetering on the brink of worldwide stardom when they released Powerage on May 25, 1978.
+This album didn't quite get them there, but it marked an important period of transition for the band.
+It also remains a favorite of many fans who feel it is an underrated classic.

-Their previous album, Let There Be Rock, had helped the group finally break into the all-important U.S. market, and with Powerage they were poised to bring their raucous brand of heavy-blues rock ‘n’ roll to audiences all across America.
-But in retrospect, it doesn’t have a standout single, and though there are many strong songs and performances, it remains frustratingly uneven.
+Their previous studio project, Let There Be Rock, helped AC/DC finally break into the all-important U.S. market, and with Powerage they were poised to bring their raucous brand of heavy-blues rock 'n' roll to audiences all across America.
+But in retrospect, it doesn't have a standout single, and though there are many strong songs and performances, it remains frustratingly uneven.

 Powerage marked the studio debut of bassist Cliff Williams, who replaced Mark Evans, though Evans later said that some of his performances are on the album.
 It's the last studio album of the classic Bon Scott era to be produced by Harry Vanda and George Young, and it features the unusually treble-heavy sound that marked much of that period of AC/DC's career.